 Wymara resort, which is located on the beautiful Bight Beach on the western side of Grace Bay Beach, is a luxury resort with a great ambiance and is a good representation of a 5-star resort on Provo.
 Onsite are two restaurants, a spa, and a beautiful beach.

-The studios and suites at Wymara feature contemporary styling, and there are two restaurants onsite: the elegant Stelle, and the beachfront and casual Zest.
+The studios and suites at Wymara feature contemporary styling, and there are three restaurants onsite: the elegant Stelle, the beachfront and casual Zest, and Indigo.
 Amenities include a fitness center, water sports equipment on the beach, and a beautiful pool.

 |Low Season Rates||$635 per night|

 The expansive Beaches Turks and Caicos all-inclusive resort is one of the most popular resorts in the country, and definitely offers by far the greatest collection of restaurants and activities of any accommodation.
 Attractions include 20 restaurants, a water park, a great selection of water sports, and huge pools.